Created 23 January 2002 Update: 30 Jan 2018

 It was a disaster which lay hidden from the World for 40 years . . . an official American Army cover-up."

 What was that terrible event so heinous as to prompt those accusations of perfidy 43 years later from the British news media from some American newspapers and in a particularly antagonistic three-part report from the local news of the ABC affiliate in Washington D. C. WJLA-TV?
+There is an old saying in the media: 'never let the truth come in the way of a good story'

 for the Normandy Invasion, the United States Army conducted various training